 As of December 31, 2021, the Parent had an aggregate of \$527.1 million in investments and cash available to fund future dividends and interest payments.
 These amounts are not subject to any regulatory restrictions other than the standard state insolvency restrictions noted above, whereas our consolidated retained earnings of \$2.6 billion are predominately restricted due to regulations applicable to our Insurance Subsidiaries.
 In 2022, the Insurance Subsidiaries have the ability to provide for \$322.0 million in annual dividends to the Parent; however, as regulated entities, these dividends are subject to certain restrictions, which are further discussed below.
-The Parent also has other potential sources of liquidity, such as: (i) borrowings from our Indiana Subsidiaries are governed by approved intercompany lending agreements with the Parent that provide for additional capacity of \$109.9 million as of December 31, 2021, based on restrictions in these agreements that limit borrowings to 10% of the admitted assets of the Indiana Subsidiaries.
+The Parent also has other potential sources of liquidity, such as: (i) borrowings from our Indiana Subsidiaries; (ii) debt issuances; (iii) common and preferred stock issuances; and (iv) borrowings under our Line of Credit.
+Borrowings from our Indiana Subsidiaries are governed by approved intercompany lending agreements with the Parent that provide for additional capacity of \$109.9 million as of December 31, 2021, based on restrictions in these agreements that limit borrowings to 10% of the admitted assets of the Indiana Subsidiaries.
 For additional restrictions on the Parent's debt, see Note 11.
 "Indebtedness" in this Form 10-K.